laksa96/Car-Configurator/README.md

 # Car Configurator in React

-* In real project data would be pulled from API

-Application pulls data from a file or localStorage if it exists.
+Application uses fetch to get data from "API or gets data from localStorage if it exists.

 ![Car Configurator Screenshot](/public/images/cars-1.png?raw=true "Car Configurator Screenshot")